victorliu-sq/PaperWriting/FlashSMP.md

-The advantage of `atomicMin` in parallelizing GS is that it does not require an expected value to proceed only if the expected value matches the `old`.
+The advantage of `atomicMin` in parallelizing GS is that it does not require an expected value to proceed if and only if the expected value matches the `old`.
 This ensures that each thread performs the operation only once, eliminating the need for repeated retries.
 Specifically, even if the returned value mismatches the previously read one and is still larger than `val`, `atomicMin` can proceed to update the minimum value with `val`, whereas atomicCAS would need to repeat the operation.

 As a result, `atomicMin` significantly reduces the number of atomic operations compared to using `atomicCAS` (compare-and-swap).
 According to Lemma 5.1, for a Stable Marriage Problem (SMP) instance with nnn men and nnn women, the total number of `atomicMin` operations is O(n2)O(n^2)O(n2), which is significantly smaller than the O(n3)O(n^3)O(n3) operations required by `atomicCAS`.

-This optimization is crucial for implementing high-performance parallel algorithms in modern computing environments.
-By leveraging this atomic function provided by modern GPU architectures, the GS algorithm can achieve significant performance improvements, reducing the total number of atomic operations and streamlining the synchronization process.
-Using `atomicMin`, we can implement a parallel version of the Locality-Aware implementation of the GS algorithm for the Stable Marriage Problem (SMP) that handles contention efficiently.